platuangcs05/Snake1/README.md

     Spell duration is 10 seconds.
     When Snake eat a Poison Spell, user cannot control the snake as they want. game.cpp line 18

+# Features 5: Add Log
+Expected behavior
+  * Adding log, the game will be logged the game date, Snake Time, Snake Score, Snake size in the `SnakeLog.txt` file. main.cpp line 22

 ## Rubric Description
 # Loops, Functions, I/O